 rereading my Russian textbook.
-On the way into town, I began to read bilboards.
-Sud-denly, I citi a surge of confidence and an uscemly interest in cell phones, snack foods, banks, computers and other New Rus-sia status symbols.
-I understood almost everything with the help of an extremely basic vocubary and the belpful, historical tendency of the Russians to borrow words from other languages.
-Even under the heavy disguise of the Cyrillic alphabet, the word for a hole floor is pure French, étage.
-Nor does it take much languistic brilliance to into Moscow in a blizzard, I was frantically figure out that fotoapparat is just a fancy way of saying cantera.
-One cannot live by billboards alone, how-ever.
+On the way into town, I began to read billboards.
+Sud-denly, I cell a surge of confidence and an unseemly interest in cell phones, snack foods, banks computers and other New Rus-sia status symbols.
+I understood almost everything, with the help of an extremely basic vocabilary and the helpful, historical from other languages.
+Even under the heavy disguise of the Cyrillic alphabet, the word for a hotel floor is pure French, étage.
+Nor does it take much linguistic brilliance to ever.
 The more interesting challenge came when we decided to take a walk.
-I ap-proached the elderly hotel security guard for the coor, took a deep breath and asked "Where is the Stary Arbat?" in what I hoped was Russian.
-He looked at me with a mixture of relief and astonishment, smiled and not only gave me directions but drew a map highlighting the underground passages that save Moscow pedestrians from certain death on the city's many-laned streets.
+I ap-proached the elderly hotel security guard near the door, took a deep breath and asked "Where is the Stary Arbat?" in what I hoped was Russian.
+He looked at me with a mixture of relief and astonishment, smiled and not only gave me directions but drew a map highlighting the underground passages that save Moscow pedestrians from certain death on the city's many-laned streets. figure out that fotoapparat is just a fancy way of saying camera.
+One cannot live by billboards alone, howpretentions, dark restaurant in Tarkey came in a we struggled to read the menus in the penumbra, our waiter ignored our requests in English for more light.
+Suddenly I re-membered that my 40-word Turklesh vocab-ulary included both Intern (pleases) and mum, 'bis anazement was lovely to behold and so were the candles that promptly graced our table.
+XPERIENCES like these have anade me a firm believer that speaking languages baidy of burely is better than not speak-ing at all.
+It takes some nerve, of course, albough my own experience has been that people react with a smile rather than a sneer, particularly if you're stum-bling about in relatively obscure languages.
+Speaking badly required a dramatic charge in personality.
+Gone was the perfec-tionist with her graceful subjunctives and catchy idioms.
+Instead, I now smile a lot.
+I begin every conversation - if one can call these garibed bursts conversations - with pleases, thank yous and excuse me.
+I grovel, in-aviational to searching